Site problem? Tell us. Copyright Children of Peace.

 in the Gaza, Israel and the West Bank.

-Only affiliates are entitled to apply for funding for approved projects, participate
+entitled to apply for funding for appropriate projects, participate in our volunteers

 A.Dreams West Bank, Jerusalem, Haifa, Jaffa, Nazareth, France, Italy – The association